1. Introduction: The Bio-Acoustic Paradigm

 • Constraint: Must never block.
 No Mutexes, no memory allocation.

-2. Harmonicity Worker (Background Priority):
+2. Analysis Thread (Background Priority):

-• Defined in core/stream/harmonicity.rs.
+• Defined in core/analysis_worker.rs, running AnalysisStream from core/stream/analysis.rs.

 4. App/GUI Thread (Main):

-6.2 Data Flow and Double Buffering
+6.2 Data Flow

 To maintain data consistency without locking the audio thread, Conchordal uses a multi-channel update strategy for the Landscape.